MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-your-organization.md

 Before you start embedding reports, dashboards, or tiles into your application, make sure your environment is set up to allow for embedding.
 As part of the setup, take one of these actions:

-- You can go through the [embedding setup tool](https://aka.ms/embedsetup/UserOwnsData) to quickly get started and download a sample application that walks you through creating an environment and embedding a report.
+- You can go through the [embedding setup tool](https://aka.ms/embedsetup/UserOwnsData) so you can quickly get started and download a sample application that walks you through creating an environment and embedding a report.

 - If you choose to set up the environment manually, take the steps in the following sections.